LS Swapping a C10Last Updated October 19, 2023 | Meghan Drummond

 Intake and Exhaust System

 This is perhaps the most optional but also the most recommended.
 When you increase your horsepower, you should also reevaluate your brakes and their stopping distance.
 More power means that the truck is harder to slow down, so you’ll likely want to improve your brakes as well to match.

 More engine power means more heat, and you’ll need a way to cool it down.
 You will need a proper cooling system that’s designed to work with an LS engine.
 This isn’t a place you want to cheap out, few things will destroy an engine as quickly as an overabundance of heat.

 The radiator is one area where you may need to consider an aftermarket option even if you’ve managed to junkyard together everything else.

 Most stock LS radiators had their inlet and outlet passages on the passenger’s side.
 Rerouting these to the driver’s side of the engine presents a challenge that requires substantial fabrication and some hose contortion.
 It's also a good idea to install a coolant overflow tank.

-Or you can just get an LS engine specific cross-flow radiator.
+Or you can just get an LS engine-specific cross-flow radiator.

 Oil Pan or Crossmember